Brigham City, Utah: History

-Mormon pioneer William Davis first explored the Brigham City area in 1850.
+Latter-Day Saint pioneer William Davis first explored the Brigham City area in 1850.
 He returned with his family and others a year later to create permanent homes.
 Brigham Young directed Lorenzo Snow to lead additional settlers to the site and foster a self-sufficient city at the site in 1853.

 Snow directed both religious and political affairs in the settlement, eventually naming it Box Elder in 1855.
 When the town was incorporated on January 12, 1867, the name was changed to Brigham City in honor of Brigham Young.
 That same month, after the Utah legislature authorized a municipal election, residents elected Chester Loveland to be the town's first mayor.
 Brigham Young gave his last public sermon there in 1877 shortly before his death.
 In 1864, the cooperative movement began in earnest with the creation of a mercantile co-op store and was an important element of the United Order.
-Other industries were added, and the Brigham City Co-op is widely recognized as the most successful of the Mormon Co-op ventures.
+Other industries were added, and the Brigham City Co-op is widely recognized as the most successful of the Latter-Day Saint Co-op ventures.
 Economic hardships brought an end to the Co-op in 1895, though the Co-op had first started selling businesses off in 1876.

 World War II brought a major economic boost to the city.
 The federal government created Bushnell General Hospital on Brigham City's south side to treat soldiers wounded in the war.
 Locals sold supplies and food to the hospital while hospital staff patronized local businesses.
 After the war, the hospital's buildings were used as Intermountain Indian School.
 Many young Native Americans attended the boarding school until it closed in 1984, although the Intermountain "I" on the mountain is still visible in tandem with Box Elder High School's "B".
 The facility has left its mark in a number of other ways, with most of the buildings still standing.
 Some have been converted into businesses and condos, while others remain empty.
 Utah State University purchased the site and demolished all remaining buildings in 2013.
 The Utah State University Brigham City regional campus will be expanded to permanent buildings on this site and will mainly serve students from Box Elder, Weber, and Davis counties.
 Construction will begin in the fall of 2014.

 Despite layoffs over the past decade, much of Brigham City's economy relies on Thiokol, the creator of many missiles, as well as the solid rocket booster for the Space Shuttle.
 Additionally, the local Autoliv (formerly a part of Thiokol) airbag plants also net Brigham City many jobs.
 Nucor Corporation has two facilities in Brigham City, in addition to its steel mill nearby Plymouth.
 The addition of a Walmart distribution center in nearby Corinne has also brought new jobs.